By Michael Lanza

 If you don’t want to miss your opportunity to get into the wilderness this year, scroll through this list and start the gears turning to make one of these trips happen.
 You know that you’ll be glad you did.

-Each trip described below includes a link to my full story about it, which has my expert tips on planning each one (and those stories require a paid subscription to read in full).
+Each trip described below includes a link to my full story about it, which has my expert tips on planning each one.
+Those stories and this one, like most stories about trips at The Big Outside, require a paid subscription to read in full.

 And I can help you plan any of them.
 See my Custom Trip Planning page to learn how.